canonical/kafka-operator/docs/tutorial/deploy.md

 All sensitive configuration data used by Charmed Apache Kafka, such as passwords and SSL certificates, is stored in Juju secrets.
 See the [Juju secrets documentation](https://documentation.ubuntu.com/juju/3.6/reference/secret/) for more information.

-To reveal the contents of the Juju secret container sensitive cluster data for the Charmed Apache Kafka application, you can run:
+To reveal the contents of the Juju secret containing sensitive cluster data for the Charmed Apache Kafka application, you can run:

 ```shell
 juju show-secret --reveal cluster.kafka.app